3.8 Provisions and contingent liabilities

 (iii) Foreign currency risk

-Foreign currency sensitivity impact on profit after tax and OCI
+Interest rate sensitivity impact on profit or loss and OCI:

-The sensitivity of the changes in the exchange rates arises mainly from foreign currency denominated financial instrument and from derivative financial instruments i.e forward exchange contracts and currency swaps, designated as cash flow hedges, will be recognised in OCI.
-Company has considered a sensitivity of /-5% for increase and decrease against the relavant foreign currencies to calculate the impact on OCI.
+The sensitivity to changes in interest rates arises from derivative financial instruments, such as forward exchange contracts and currency swaps, which are designated as cash flow hedges.
+The impact of interest rate movements on these instruments is recognised in Other Comprehensive Income (OCI).
+For the purpose of sensitivity analysis, the Company has considered a uniform increase and decrease of ±1% in the relevant interest rates to assess the impact on OCI.

 Hedging policy